GramThanos/vpn-oidc/README.md

 ### License

+This project is under GNU General Public License v3.0.

 Copyright (c) 2021 Grammatopoulos Athanasios-Vasileios

 This project was created while conducting research on FIDO2/WebAuthn at University of Piraeus.